- Cardiac Patient Navigators to Improve Care Transitions

 - Health Insurance and Prescription Drug Coverage of Long Islanders

 In 2009, CSR started a two year project following patients enrolled in a cardiac care pilot intervention research study.
 This research was conducted by faculty in the Stony Brook University School of Health Technology and Management.
 The project examined two patient groups who have had heart surgery, one group received the help of a volunteer to coordinate aftercare from an inpatient to a community setting and the other group did not.
-The researchers are interested in improving post-treatment health outcomes and ensuring that patients follow their prescribed medical regimen as they move from inpatient to outpatient setting.
+The researchers are interested in improving post-treatment health outcomes and ensuring that patients follow their prescribed medical regimen as they move from an inpatient to an outpatient setting.
 CSR contacted study participants by telephone for in-depth interviews roughly 2 and 12 weeks after discharge.
 Surveys collected self-reported information about physician referral to Outpatient Cardiac Rehabilitation (OCR), relevant post-discharge care experiences, barriers and facilitators of positive outcomes, and OCR enrollment.

 Public Ranks Cardiovascular Disease Treatment Outcomes [view publication]

 A group of researchers, headed by a Stony Brook University Cardiologist, examined how people rated a number of negative outcomes that could follow from treatment for Cardiovascular Disease.
-They used survey data collected from a sample of Long Island residents by the Center for Survey Research’s Long Island Omnibus Poll and asked Long Island residents to rate 15 different potentially adverse consequences from treatment.
+The CSR contacted Long Island residents by telephone to rate 15 different potentially adverse consequences from treatment.
 The results were published in Medical Decision Making in February 2013.

 Survey of Gambling and Other Addictive Behaviors of New York State Residents [view report]